Delaunay-type hypersurfaces in cohomogeneity one manifolds: Delaunay-type hypersurfaces in standard spheres

 The study of CMC hypersurfaces on spheres is a classic subject in differential geometry, that saw important developments in recent years, see e.g. \cite{ap,al,brendle,perdomo1,perdomo2}.
 A major contribution to the area was recently given by Brendle~\cite{brendle} with a proof of the Lawson Conjecture, that states that the minimal Clifford torus

-is the unique embedded minimal torus in $S^3$, up to congruences.
+is the unique embedded minimal torus in $S^3$ endowed with the round metric, up to congruences.
 A glance at the above mentioned references reveals the crucial role played by symmetries.
 Shortly after the announcement of the proof of the Lawson Conjecture, Andrews and Li \cite{al} announced a full classification of embedded CMC tori in $S^3$, proving a conjecture of Pinkall and Sterling that asserts that any such embedding is rotationally symmetric, see also \cite{perdomo2}.
 This reduced the classification to a known case, see \cite{HyndParkMcCuan,perdomo1}.

 The above minimal Clifford torus is an example of Delaunay surface.
 The classic Delaunay hypersurfaces in a round sphere $S^{n+1}$ are diffeomorphic to $S^k\times S^{n-k}$ and can be interpreted in terms of bifurcations from a family of orbits, as briefly described in \cite[\S 7]{pacard} and later explored in \cite{ap}.
-In this section, we first discuss these classic Delaunay hypersurfaces and reobtain some of them by using Theorem~\ref{thm:main}, and then explore the full generality of this result to produce \emph{new} Delaunay type hypersurfaces on spheres, that are not diffeomorphic to the above.
+In this section, we first discuss these classical Delaunay hypersurfaces and reobtain some of them by using Theorem~\ref{thm:main}, and then explore the full generality of this result to produce \emph{new} Delaunay-type hypersurfaces on spheres, that are not diffeomorphic to the above.